Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

   .attr('y', (d, i) => (i * 20) + 20)
 ```

-Again you are targeting the `labels` group.
+Here you are targeting the `labels` group.
 This time you select all `text` elements, add your data, enter the data, and append a text element for each data element.

 Next set the attributes of the text element.
-Adjust the x and y to position the text next to each circle.
+Adjust the `x` and `y` to position the text next to each circle.

 ## Challenge

-Here are some final challenges for this project.
+Try some final challenges for this project.

 **Challenge**